hashcube/doc/native/android-remote-debug.md

 ## Overview

-On a mobile Android device it is possible to watch console logs, inspect JavaScript objects, set breakpoints in running JavaScript code, break on exceptions, and do CPU or heap profiling with the Hashcube DevKit.
-This feature is called Remote JavaScript Debugging and is available in any debug-mode game built with the Hashcube DevKit.
+On a mobile Android device it is possible to watch console logs, inspect JavaScript objects, set breakpoints in running JavaScript code, break on exceptions, and do CPU or heap profiling with the Game Closure DevKit.
+This feature is called Remote JavaScript Debugging and is available in any debug-mode game built with the Game Closure DevKit.

 When your JavaScript code throws an exception running on the native device but not the browser, normally you would be out of luck.
 A typical way to debug these issues would be to laborously sprinkle log statements throughout your code to hopefully gain enough visibility into what it is doing.